 We are subject to reporting and other obligations under the Securities Exchange Act of 1934, as amended, including the requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
 Section 404 requires us to conduct an annual management assessment of the effectiveness of our internal controls over financial reporting.
 These reporting and other obligations place significant demands on our management, administrative, operational, internal audit and accounting resources.
 Any failure to maintain effective internal controls could have a material adverse effect on our business, operating results and stock price.
-Moreover, effective internal control is necessary for us to provide reliable financial reports and prevent fraud.
-If we cannot provide reliable financial reports or prevent fraud, we may not be able to manage our business as effectively as we would if an effective control environment existed, and our business and reputation with investors may be harmed.
+Moreover, effective internal control is necessary for us to provide reliable financial reports or prevent fraud, we may not be able to manage our business as effectively as we would if an effective control environment existed, and our business and reputation with investors may be harmed.